hacklab-turku/visitors/README.md

 # Visitor logger

 Logs visitors in a given network.
 Can be used to log visits of both wired and wireless ethernet devices.
-Useful for person tracking.
-We use it for collecting visitor statistics in
+Useful for person tracking and lab utilization tracking.
-[our hackerspace](http://jkl.hacklab.fi) in Jyväskylä, Finland.

 Intended to be run on a router.
 Listens to the journal of `dnsmasq` for DHCPACKs and stores the visitor database to an SQLite database.